gedeontofidji/Documentation/pages/mydoc/mydoc_xrmtoolbox_tool.md

 ## Common uses

-Navtabs are particularly useful for scenarios where you want to show a variety of options, such as code samples for Java, .NET, or PHP, on the same page.
+Navtabs are particularly useful for scenarios where you want to show a variety of options, such as code samples for Java, .NET, or PHP, on the same page. `href`

-While you could resort to single-source publishing to provide different outputs for each unique programming language or role, you could also use navtabs to allow users to select the content you want.

-Navtabs are better for SEO since you avoid duplicate content and drive users to the same page.

-## Navtabs demo

-The following is a demo of a navtab.
-Refresh your page to see the tab you selected remain active.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#profile" data-toggle="tab">Profile</a></li>